How to name Aboriginal people?

 ‘Indigenous’ is not accepted everywhere.
 Many Aboriginal Australians dislike the term because it was mainly used to describe plants and animals.

 ‘Indigenous’ is still commonly used to refer to Aboriginal people, often in exchange with and to avoid repetition of ‘Aboriginal’.
-It is derived from the Latin word ‘indigena’ meaning native.
+It is derived from the Latin word ‘indigena’ meaning ‘native to the land’ or ‘sprung from the land’.

 Historically ‘indigenous’ was used to describe animals and plants, and later Aboriginal people.
 If you open your wallet you can verify that even modern Australian coins show flowers, animals and—an Aboriginal person’s head.